craigulliott/dsl_compose/README.md

 Publishing is automated via github actions and Googles [Release Please](https://github.com/google-github-actions/release-please-action) github action

 We prefer using squash-merges when merging pull requests because it helps keep a linear git history and allows more fine grained control of commit messages which get sent to release-please and ultimately show up in the changelog.

+Type checking is enabled for this project.
+You can find the corresponding `rbs` files in the sig folder.

 ## Contributing